theriley106/Nightchord/README.md

 You can also pull song names from Billboard Top-X Charts to use for video generation.

 Essentially, this programs automates the process of Downloading/Remixing/Transcribing/Uploading Nightcore videos.
 I have automated all of these processes using various techniques.
 Everything I'm currently using is more of a proof of concept solution rather than a solution that's set to scale.
-For instance, I'm using PyAutoGUI in conjunction with Audacity to remix Mp3 files, this is extremely computationally intensive compared to a CIL like SOX.
-Regardless, this program is still under developement and I hope to improve the methods I'm using as the time goes on.

 Current Features: